iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/tutorial.md

 ---
-title: 'Tutorial: Data & Model Versioning'
+title: 'Data and Model Versioning Tutorial'
 description: 'Get hands-on experience with data versioning in a basic machine learning version control scenario: managing multiple datasets and ML models using DVC.'